keithalewis/math/opm.md

 A model is _complete_ if this map is _onto_.
 This cannot be the case if the cardinality of $I$ is less than the cardinality of $\Omega$.
 In general the number of instruments is much smaller than the number of possible outcomes.
-Although complete markets are frequently assumed in mathematical finance books they rarely arise in models faithful to the real world.

-Classical literature often specifies terminal prices as the function $X\colon\Omega\to\RR^I$ rather than cash flows $C$.
-From a rigorous standdpoint, however, prices do not truely exist at the end of the period since there is no further economic activity available.
-The classical approach implicitly assumes the initial position is liquidated at the end of the period yielding a payment of $\xi\cdot X$.
+Classical literature often specifies terminal prices as a function $X\colon\Omega\to\RR^I$ rather than cash flows $C$.
+From a rigorous standdpoint, prices do not actually exist at the end of the period since there is no further economic activity available.
+The classical approach implicitly assumes the initial position is liquidated at the end of the period at prevailing prices yielding a payment of $\xi\cdot X$.
 In practice, cash flows are paid proportional to position whether or not any trading occurs.

-For example, a zero coupon bond has an initial price (its discount) and pays a unit cash flow at temination.
+For example, a zero coupon bond has an initial price/discount and pays a unit cash flow at temination.
 If you are uncomfortable using cash flows $C$ instead of prices $X$ when the instrument is a stock, $C$ may be interpreted as